Mary Mateline is in on Monday and rushes back on Tuesday.

 Don't get ahead of me.

-Conspicuous by its absence.
+Conspicuous by its absence, Arabic.

-Now, I don't want to make too much or too little of this.
+Now, I don't want to make too much or too little of this, but you know something else?

-It's it's a thoughtful exercise.
+It's a thoughtful exercise.

 It's kind of funny.

-But then you see the Japanese tourists, and you you can't restrain yourself from thinking, what's in their head?
+But then you see the Japanese tourists, and you can't restrain yourself from thinking, what's in their head?

 Obviously, decades down the line, I don't think they're there, you know, going scoreboard.

-But I will tell you this, I will absolutely tell you this, and maybe this is something I should have brought up at the beginning of the show.
+And maybe this is something I should have brought up at the beginning of the show.

-Uh Muslim visitors to the 911 memorial.
+Muslim visitors to the 9-11 Memorial.

 I don't presume anything.

-I I never want to presume anything.
+I never want to presume anything.

-I there I believe there are two sides to the story of Muslims in America.
+I believe there are two sides to the story of Muslims in America.

-And I will always decry the people who threw a brick through the Pakistani shopkeepers window because of 9 11.
+And I will always decry the people who threw a brick through the Pakistani shopkeeper's window because of 9-11.

 I hate that.